shi/quickstart-shi-crpm/README.md

 ## Getting Started

 This isn't an official [AWS Quick Start](https://aws.amazon.com/quickstart) yet, so here's how to use it in the meantime.
-The easiest way to launch the quick start, is to do it from a Cloud9 IDE.
+The easiest way to launch the quick start, is to do it from a Cloud9 environment.

 1. Log into the [AWS Console](https://aws.amazon.com/console) and create a new [AWS Cloud9](https://aws.amazon.com/cloud9) environment.
 2. Open the new Cloud9 environment once it has been created, and clone this GitHub repo in it on the command line.